Elfsetup/elfsetup/README.md

 for Elementary OS for all binary executables and your config and database files.

-At moment, executable with dependecies other that build-in in Elementary OS are not available.
+If not dependencies are required, you can install without a Internet connection.

-But you can install all executable and your files with:
+Here a list of applications without aptitude requirement:
 - A Vala Executable (based in Gobject, Glib, Gtk2 or Gtk3, Gstreamer, etc).
 - A AppImage Executable (Simplify the Install and Uninstall Process if you like installed).
 - A Static Executable and all files needed by Executable.